 Instead of a large modern gym and many Thai trainers like the Muay Thai gym in Chiang Mai, I found most of the time to be in a small gym with many students and just one instructor.

 If you’re in Thailand and want to learn some Muay Thai then do it while you’re there and have the opportunity.

 This is what you will do in an average 2 hour Muay Thai lesson in the Chiang Mai gym.

 The first 10 minutes they will have you running around the full-size fighting ring.
 This is followed by several minutes of warm-up stretching.

 Then 3 times 3 minutes of shadow boxing facing the mirror with one minute breaks in-between.
 An instructor will observe and correct you if you’re doing something wrong.
 If you’re a total beginner they will be just showing you some basic techniques, no shadow boxing.

 I should just say now that all of the things you do will be 3 minutes of training 3 times with 1 minute breaks in-between, then you switch what you are doing.

 They mix things up next depending on the size of the class.
-You will either be put on bag training, punching, kicking, kneeing, and elbowing the bag.
-Otherwise one of the instructors will have you practicing techniques against him.
+You will either be put on bag training, punching, kicking, kneeing and elbowing the bag.
+Otherwise one of the instructors will have you practising techniques against him.
 He uses punching pads for you to do this.